 Kathryn Whitney is a performer, teacher, and performance studies researcher based on Vancouver Island on the West Coast of Canada.
 She is an all-round musician with a specialisms in early music, choral singing, and a very special love of song for voice and piano.

-Past performances include concerts with Emma Kirkby, John Eliot Gardiner, Stephen Darlington, New Chamber Opera, Christian Curnyn, the Budapest Chamber Opera, the Victoria Baroque Players, the Victoria Choral Society, Opera Anywhere, the Sooke Philharmonic, and the Tafelmusik and Munich Bach Choirs.
+Past performances include concerts with Emma Kirkby, John Eliot Gardiner, Stephen Darlington, New Chamber Opera, Christian Curnyn, the Budapest Chamber Opera, the Victoria Baroque Players, the Victoria Choral Society, Opera Anywhere, the Sooke Philharmonic, and the Munich Bach Choir.
 She has given recitals for the Oxford Lieder Festival, the Rolston Recital Hall, the Regina Musical Club, the Walton series at La Mortella, Ischia, and at St John’s Smith Square, London,

 Her performance, touring, and research work has received support from the BC Arts Council, BC Touring Council, Organisation of Saskatchewan Arts Councils, Canada Council for the Arts, Arts Council of England, and the Worshipful Company of Drapers’ of London.
 A champion of new music, she has sung the world or national première of more than 50 songs in the UK and Canada, the majority written for her voice.
 Composers who have written for Kathryn include John Caldwell, Susan Wollenberg, Lorna Paterson, David L. McIntyre, and John McCabe.